 To make matters worse, the To field in the Mail app only shows his first and last name, so the email address the Mail app chooses is out of sight and out of mind until I send the email and fail to get a reply in a timely manner.
 Sometimes it’s too late until I figure out I sent the message to the wrong email address.
 Bummer…

-Well, macOS lets you remove unwanted or old email addresses and contacts from your Mail app history, and we’re going to show you how!
+Well, macOS lets you delete email addresses from Mac Mail history for those you no longer need or want, and we’re going to show you how!

 To do so, follow these steps:

 1) Launch the Mail app on your Mac and go to Window in the Menu Bar.

 2) Open the Previous Recipients option from the Window menu.

 3) A new window pops up that shows a history of all the email addresses you’ve ever sent emails to.